lidq92/CNNIQA/README.md

 [Kang L, Ye P, Li Y, et al. Convolutional neural networks for no-reference image quality assessment[C]//Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2014: 1733-1740.](http://openaccess.thecvf.com/content_cvpr_2014/papers/Kang_Convolutional_Neural_Networks_2014_CVPR_paper.pdf)

 ### Note
-The optimizer is chosen as Adam here, instead of the SGD with momentum in the paper.
+- The optimizer is chosen as Adam here, instead of the SGD with momentum in the paper.
+- the mat files in data/ are the information extracted from the datasets and the train/val/test split info.
+The subjective scores of LIVE is from the [realigned data](http://live.ece.utexas.edu/research/Quality/release2/dmos_realigned.mat).

 ## Training
 ```bash